0

 Many parents ask, “What makes your camp different?”
 I know your time as a parent is precious and even though this list is long, I wanted to share a few of my favorite things about High Cascade.

-2. All abilities welcome – Whether you are an adult or a grom, spinning fives or perfecting toeside turns, we have the perfect coaching group for each camper’s needs.
+2. All Abilities Welcome – Whether you are an adult or a grom, spinning fives or perfecting toeside turns, we have the perfect coaching group for each camper’s needs.

 If you would like to contact a parent who has sent their child to High Cascade, we have a list of parents from all over the country on our website; just click the “Parent References” tab, below.